shre-db/shre-db/README.md

 ### **Applied Physics | Engineering | Machine Learning | Applied Math | Deep Learning**<br><br>

-I am an Engineering graduate with a keen interest in the cutting-edge fields of Deep Learning and Data Science.
-I applied 'Reasoning from first principles' to successfully solve complex engineering problems.
-I possess skills in Applied Math, Physics, and Technology, and have worked on numerous projects during my academic and professional experience.
+I am an Engineering graduate with a strong background in Applied Physics, Engineering, and Artificial Intelligence.
+I worked on several projects that explored the intersection of these fields, including 'A Curious FFN', a research project that investigated the concept of "Artificial Curiosity" in a Feed-Forward Network (FFN) model for image recognition.
+Through the use of affine transformations on test data, the model demonstrated some level of creativity in finding new ways to solve the problem of image recognition, resulting in a 36% improvement in accuracy compared to the standard mode in classifying manipulated images.
+I am passionate about using my skills and knowledge to make a positive impact in the world, and I am enthusiastic about opportunities to apply my expertise in a professional setting.
+Please feel free to connect with me or check out my projects to learn more about my work.

 * 🌍  I'm based in Mangalore
 * 🖥️  See my portfolio at [https://shre-db.github.io/cv/](http://shre-db.github.io/cv/)